JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/tw-monthly-tasks.md

 ## Remote tasks

 The following tasks have tests that you can run from pipelines in the `gitlab-docs` project.
-Some of the tests may not return any results, and no further work is required for that task.
+Some of the tests may not report any issues, and no further work is required for that task.
+For tasks that do report problems, open MRs to fix the listed issues.

 To perform these tasks:

 1. Go to the [pipeline schedules page](https://gitlab.com/gitlab-org/gitlab-docs/-/pipeline_schedules).
 1. Click the **Play** button for the `Run TW chores jobs` scheduled pipeline.